GRIDAPPSD/gridappsd-dnp3/docs/source/index.rst

 Figure 1: Integration architecture

-1.The commercial tool used here is SurvalentONE[2], a DNP3 based SCADA system.
+* The commercial tool used here is SurvalentONE[2], a DNP3 based SCADA system.
 The SurvalentONE SCADA system was configured as per the manuals provided by the Survalent Company.
 The Master server configuration includes creating a Station, Communication Link, Intelligent Electronic